-Ready to go again?
-The UEFA Champions League 2019-20 is officially here with Europe's best football teams trying to claim soccer supremacy on the continent.
+The UEFA Champions League 2019-20 is where all of Europe's best football teams are trying once again to claim soccer supremacy on the continent.
 Liverpool are the champions, but this year's competition is looking like one of the hardest to call in years.
 And you can watch every single game by following our Champions League live stream guide.

-As we say, June's final saw Liverpool lift the majestic Champions League cup last time around.
+June's final saw Liverpool lift the majestic Champions League trophy last time around.
 Mo Salah and unlikely hero Divock Origi were on target to down fellow Premier League team Tottenham Hotspur and become the third most garlanded side in the history of the competition.

 But this year will see fierce competition - and not from a million miles away.
 Pep Guardiola's Manchester City will be desperate to deliver on their promise and at least get through to the final this time around.
 And we'd also expect the Spanish clubs to strike back, with bolstered Barcelona and Real Madrid squads backed by the eternally dogged Atletico.

 Or will this finally be the year that Juventus break their 20-odd year duck - legendary keeper Gianluigi Buffon will certainly be praying so.
 Big spending PSG, with their ridiculous strike-force featuring Kylian Mbappé, Edinson Cavani, Neymar, Mauro Icardi (and not forgetting Eric Maxim Choupo-Moting) will surely be a force to be reckoned with, too.
 And what of the young guns of Ajax?
 We haven't even got to Bayern Munich and Borussia Dortmund yet!